 How do you make overnight oats taste better?

 Adding fresh fruits is a great way to add in flavor; peaches, cherries, blueberries and bananas are all great options.
 Make sure you are also including a sweetener.
 Honey, maple syrup or a granular sweetener are recommended.
-Lastly, before serving add some nuts, like walnuts, almonds or pecans for some crunch.

 A minimum of 4 hours.
 Mix them up before you go to bed and refrigerate overnight.
 When you wake up in the morning they will be ready to eat.